shathasultan/holbertonschool-low_level_programming/variadic_functions/README.md

-Task 2: print_strings
+Task 3: print_all
-Implements print_strings(const char *separator, const unsigned int n, ...).
+Implements print_all(const char * const format, ...).
+Prints chars, ints, floats, and strings according to the format string.
-Prints n strings separated by separator (if non-NULL), prints (nil) for NULL strings, and ends with a newline.
+Prints (nil) for NULL strings, separates with commas, ends with newline.